dreamcatcher-tech/dreamcatcher-tech/website/blog/2024-10-15-napp-package-format.md

 enabling these two paradigms to work together effectively by presenting as a single, highly tested, reusable unit.

+In order for these two paradigms to merge, we can simultaneously merge in the web API paradigm which is foundational to cloud computing, and add in the blockchain paradigm, providing a highly cohesive means of packaging functionality into composable units.

+If we can bridge between natural language generators and conventional code execution, then we can also bridge between conventional code execution flavours for no extra effort, enabling python apps to call rust apps to call javascript apps and so on.

 ## Rationale for a New Package Format

 ### Bridging Programming Languages and AI through JSON